-- 1. Cover page using supplied template. - 2.
+- 1. Cover page using supplied template and signed by all research and solution seeker project partners. - 2.
 Maximum three-page description of the proposed Theme Partnership addressing the following major points: - The importance, timeliness, originality, feasibility of the solutions planned to be developed, and anticipated major outcomes during the tenure of the project (i.e. definition of the theme, what tangible progress will be made while the award is ongoing).
 The research program must be novel and innovative. - The nature of the partnership with planned contributions between project partners and partner engagement activities clearly outlined (i.e. definition of the partnership, including meaningful partnership engagement process designed to assist in the implementation of solutions). - A description of how the research partnership can extend beyond the period for which PICS may provide funding.
-PICS aims to support long-term initiatives and themes that can continue to develop beyond the timeline of the PICS allocated award. - Indication of how this project could lead to international leadership in BC in climate solutions research. - Maximum one-page summary budget outlining planned use of funds (estimated yearly totals for major categories: students/postdocs; other personnel; travel and workshops; supplies; other). - 4.
+PICS aims to support long-term initiatives and themes that can continue to develop beyond the timeline of the PICS allocated award. - Indication of how this project can lead to international leadership in BC in climate solutions research. - Maximum one-page summary budget outlining planned use of funds (estimated yearly totals for major categories: students/postdocs; other personnel; travel and workshops; supplies; other). - 4.
 List of cited literature. - 5.
-Names and contact information for three suggested reviewers. - 6.
+Names and contact information for three suggested academic reviewers and three solution seeker reviewers (see item 6 under full proposal guidelines). - 6.
 CVs (maximum two pages each) for major project participants.

-Full Proposals (only by invitation based on LOI selection)
+Full Proposals (by invitation only based on LOI selection)

-Invited Theme Partnership proposals should be submitted as a single PDF by email to picstheme@uvic.ca before 15 May 2020, 5 p.m.
-PST.
+Invited Theme Partnership proposals should be submitted as a single PDF by email to picstheme@uvic.ca before March 15th, 2022 (11:59 PST).
 Acknowledgement of the submission will be sent by PICS to applicants upon receipt of the proposal.